-Having called Uttoxeter it’s home for over 50 years, this Staffordshire town is synonymous with the Midlands Grand National.
-The class 1 race run every March is the second longest race in the National Hunt calendar, second only to the famous Grand National.
-With a prize pot of £160,000 it's not one to be missed!
+Having called Uttoxeter home for over 50 years, this Staffordshire town has become closely associated with the Midlands Grand National.
+The Class 1 race, held every March, is a true highlight of the season and is renowned as the second longest event in the National Hunt calendar—surpassed only by the famous Grand National.
+With a prize pot of £160,000 and a reputation for challenging both horse and rider, it’s an unmissable fixture for racing fans and a proud tradition for the town.

 The Midlands Grand National first ran in 1969.
 It runs over a distance of 4 miles and 2 furlongs (though the distance has been altered many times over 50 years) and 24 fences are jumped throughout.